boyarsky/OracleCodeOne2018-HOL-Automating-Stack-Groovy/lab-steps/step-1-start-nexus-and-jenkins.md

 _Note: If you&#39;ve run it in the past, type_ **docker start nexus** _instead_

+If port 8081 is in use and you can't stop the process on it, *see [note in appendix IV](appendix-1v-different-ports.md)*

 Validation

 In a browser, go to [http://localhost:8081](http://localhost:8081).
+Or using the port you set up in the last step.
 If you do not see Nexus, wait 15 seconds and try again.
 (It could take up to a minute)

 Tips if this doesn't work:
 1. Use IP address (some corporate firewalls worked with this)